Dirk-/PDFCropService/README.md

 ## Setup

+1. Download ZIP file from this GitHub page.

-1. Install [Homebrew](https://brew.sh).
+2. Install [Homebrew](https://brew.sh).
 You can do that with `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

-2. Install `ps2eps` which does all the work (convert single page PDFs to EPS and calculate the bounding box): `brew install ps2eps`
+3. Install `ps2eps` which does all the work (convert single page PDFs to EPS and calculate the bounding box): `brew install ps2eps`

-3. Double click the Automator service `Crop PDF Graphic`.
+4. Double click the Automator service `Crop PDF Graphic`.
 You can decide whether to open it in Automator or to install it.
-If you choose to install it, it will be placed inside the
+If you choose to install it, it will be placed inside the `Services` folder in your user's `Library` folder.

+or

+4. If you have [MacTeX](http://tug.org/mactex/) installed, double click the Automator service `Crop PDF with pdfcrop`.
+You can decide whether to open it in
-`Services` folder in your user's `Library` folder.
+Automator or to install it.
+If you choose to install it, it will be placed inside the `Services` folder in your user's `Library` folder.
+This script version uses [`pdfcrop`](https://www.ctan.org/pkg/pdfcrop?) from the MacTeX installation.

-4. After installation the service is available in the `Services` context menu when you click on a PDF.
+After installation the service is available in the `Services` context menu when you click on a PDF.

 ## Usage

-Using Finder, right-click on a PDF (or several PDFs) to open the context menu, navigate to `Services` and select `Crop PDF Graphic`.
+Using Finder, right-click on a PDF (or several PDFs) to open the context menu, navigate to `Services` and select `Crop PDF Graphic` or `Crop PDF with pdfcrop`.
 The original PDF will remain untouched, the cropped file will be marked with `_cropped`.
 You can try it with the included `test.pdf`:

 `test.pdf` -> `test_cropped.pdf`

 ## Info

-Inside the Automator document there is a bash script:
+Inside the Automator document `Crop PDF Graphic` there is a `bash` script:

 ```bash
 for f in "$@"